netdata/blog/blog/ksm.md

 Once KSM is enabled, you can monitor its progress by looking at the /sys/kernel/mm/ksm/pages_shared, /sys/kernel/mm/ksm/pages_sharing, and /sys/kernel/mm/ksm/pages_to_scan files.

-You may need to fine tune KSM for optimal performance, or to realize the memory savings quicker.
+You may need to fine-tune KSM for optimal performance, or to realize the memory savings quicker.
 You can do this by using the following sysctl parameters:
 - kernel.ksm.pages_to_scan (the default value of 100 means it will take a long time to scan the entire memory)
 - kernel.ksm.run_interval
 - kernel.ksm.sleep_millisecs